junhocs/junhocs.github.io/projects/project-2.md

 labels:
   - Java
   - EZJava
-summary: A program that will generate a map and a robot vaccum like program.
+summary: A program that will generate a map and a robot vaccum that will navigate around it.
 ---

 <img class="ui medium right floated rounded image" src="../images/roomba.PNG">